 You know you need to drink eight glasses a day, but don’t let that goal of staying hydrated burn a hole in your wallet.
 Save some money by investing in a water filter so you’re only paying for replacement filters after your initial purchase.

 Pay attention to shipping charges posted at checkout, or you could be overpaying for items that otherwise qualify for free shipping.
 Many stores will ship items for free when your order is above a certain dollar amount, for example.
 And, some stores offer free shipping year-round.

 Combining orders to meet the minimum and planning ahead can help you offset the cost of your next online purchase.

 Neglecting Your Gym Membership

-Sixty-seven percent of people with gym memberships never use them, according to 2015 industry data compiled by Statistic Brain.
+Less than half of Americans with gym memberships make it to the gym at least twice a week, and 6% of those with memberships never actually go, according to a 2019 study by Finder.com.
 You could be losing dollars a day just by skipping a few workout sessions a week or neglecting your fitness regimen altogether.

 Consider the cost of not going to the gym the next time you contemplate skipping a workout.
 If you’re not using your membership, talk to the gym about canceling your membership or putting it on hold.